Newark, Ohio: Education

 Newark City School District serves the city of Newark.
 Newark High School's enrollment is approximately 1,400 students, and it competes at the OHSAA D1 level.
 Newark High School has a storied tradition in academics and sports, as well as performing arts.
 Newark High School has won four OHSAA basketball titles (1936, 1938, 1943, 2008) and 3 AP football titles.
 The Pride of Newark Marching Band has made an unprecedented 42 consecutive years to the OMEA state finals.
 The Pride has earned a superior rating at State Marching Band finals in 31 years, including four straight seasons (2015, 2016, 2017, 2018).
 The Newark High School Sinfonia, under the direction of Susan Larson, tied for first runner-up at the National Orchestra Cup in New York City on April 5, 2009.
 The Sinfonia was featured in a front-page article of the April 14, 2009, edition of The New York Times, and received an invitation to the White House in the fall of 2009.

 A regional campus of Ohio State University is also located in the city.
 The Ohio State University at Newark, founded in 1957, enrolls over 2,800 students and is the most diverse campus in the Ohio State system.
 Today, the campus features eleven buildings, including a recreation center and two residence halls.
 It offers Associate of Arts degrees, as well as Bachelor of Arts degrees in seven majors and master's degrees in education and social work.
 It also serves as a doorway to over 200 majors on the Ohio State University campus in Columbus.
 The Newark Campus shares its facilities with a two-year technical college, COTC (Central Ohio Technical College).
 It serves some 3,000 other students in 45 certificate and associate degree programs.

 Newark is also home to a number of private religious schools, including St. Francis de Sales School, Blessed Sacrament School and Newark Catholic High School.

 C-TEC (Career and Technology Education Centers of Licking County) offers high school and adult programs.

 There are two public library branches in Newark.
 They are a part of the Licking County Library System.

+Infrastructure

 Transportation

+The Licking County Regional Airport is located 3 nmi southwest of Newark's central business district.

 Licking County Transit provides demand-response and deviated fixed route transit service in the region.
 GoBus' Columbus-Wooster route provides service to Newark.